TODD HAT TRICK LIFTS MERRIMACK TO 4-3 WIN OVER UMASS LOWELL

-Junior forward Jesse Todd had a hat trick for for the Warriors
+Junior forward Jesse Todd posts hat trick for Warriors

 LOWELL, Mass. - UMass Lowell hockey allowed two goals in the final three minutes to fall to Merrimack on Friday night in front of 4,379 fans in the Tsongas Center.
 The Warriors' Jesse Todd (Calgary, Alta.) notched his first career hat trick that including the game-tying and game-winning goals.